djrandhawa15/Markdown-Project-Working/docs/3 - zettelkasten/setup-part1.md

 Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum Lorem ipsum
 ```

-> [!TIP]
+???+ warning "Important"
-> When a tag has more than 15 connections, move that file to the "4 - Indexes" folder to better organize your knowledge network.
+    When a tag has more than 15 connections, move that file to the "4 - Indexes" folder to better organize your knowledge network.

 Another example would be a coding project where you want to take notes on every file.
 You might tag all these notes with "DevHouse," creating a network of connected information: